 The ship comes complete with a crew of six on hand to ensure comfort and satisfaction for all guests.
 All the snorkel excursions are made from the skiff which is lowered into the water by a hydraulic cradle.

 This is a small group trip and we expect it to fill quickly.
 Your spot is reserved with your deposit.
 Contact Ben below for deposit instructions.

-April 7-18 (With Galen & Nicole) - One double occupancy room available.
+April 7-18 (With Galen & Nicole) - Trip full, but you can be on a waitlist.

 $6275 US per person (based on a twin/double share)